 All three are considered equally important for implementation.
 Active restoration will likely be needed to address most imminent threats, e.g. unscreened diversions, passage barriers, and human-caused dry stream reaches, although passive measures for flow enhancement may also be employed.
 Active restoration is the use of a structural improvement or direct instream work for the benefit of instream habitat.
 Examples include installation of large woody debris, rock weirs, and J-hook vanes.
-Activities such as riparian planting and upland infiltration enhancement are not considered active restoration actions as defined for the purposes of the subbasin plan.
-Note that this is the definition of passive restoration for this subbasin plan, and may not be consistent with the typical definition of what constitutes passive restoration.
-Passive restoration takes advantage of natural processes and out-of-stream actions to achieve instream habitat enhancement.
-Examples includs planting riparian vegetation, implementing conservation easements, increasing upland infiltration (e.g. direct seed/no-till), use of sediment basins, developing alternative livestock watering facilities, and water conservation.
+Activities such as riparian planting and upland infiltration enhancement are not considered active restoration actions.
+Note that this is the definition of passive restoration for the terms of this subbasin plan, and may not be consistent with the typical conception of what constitutes passive restoration.
+Passive restoration takes advantage of natural processes and out-of-stream activities to achieve instream habitat enhancement.
+Examples includes planting riparian vegetation, implementing conservation easements, increasing upland infiltration (e.g. direct seed/no-till), use of sediment basins, developing alternative livestock watering facilities, and water conservation.
+Note that this is the definition of passive restoration for the terms of this subbasin plan, and may not be consistent with the typical conception for the terms of this subbasin plan, and may not be conservation easements, increasing upland infiltration (e.g. direct seed/no-till), use of sediment basins, developing alternative livestock watering facilities, and water conservation.
+Note that this is the definition of passive restoration for the terms of this subbasin plan, and may not be consistent with the typical conception of what constitutes passive restoration.

+Although passive restoration is a valuable approach in many cases, it will take longer to show measurable results.
 These results may be achieved only in part during the 10 to 15 year time-frame of this plan.
-Active restoration can show more immediate benefits, but those benefits can be short-lived and site-specific.
+Active restoration can show more immediate benefits, but those benefits can be short-lived and highly site-specific.
 Both active and passive restoration have their place, but the choice to use one over the other will be considered carefully with both short-term and long-term goals in mind.

-7.3.1 Imminent Threats
+7.3.1 Imminent Threats and Passage Barriers